Our Favourite Camps - Iconic

 Wildlife filmmakers Dereck and Beverly Joubert offer a divine mix of simplicity and decadence at Duba Plains.
 The area is famed for the lion and buffalo interactions featured in “Relentless Enemies” but offers so much more.
 Each game drive is an adventure, crossing deep water in swamp-cruising vehicles behind lions that don’t mind getting wet or hunting during the day.
 Not your average camp or wildlife experience by a long shot!

-Chobe - Chobe Game Lodge
+Chobe National Park - Chobe Game Lodge

 4 meerkat rating